 Understanding our customers—or more specifically their urgent and expensive problems—is the key to developing a successful product.
 I’ve seen too many companies waste time developing a new product that no customer wants or needs.
-This often happens when a CEOs develops a product because they have fallen in love with an idea or a technology or are trying to out-do a competitor and they don’t want to take the time to talk to any customers about what real-life problems they are solving.
+This often happens when a CEO develops a product because they have fallen in love with an idea or a technology or are trying to out-do a competitor and they don’t want to take the time to talk to any customers about what real-life problems they are solving.

-To understand those real-life problems, we need talk to our customers.
-Directly.
+To understand those real-life problems, we need talk to our customers directly.
 Feedback from a sales force is not a replacement for our own customer conversations.

 Interviews can be time consuming and a bit of a headache, if we’re being completely honest.
 But there is no other approach that can yield rich data with the deepest insights.
 And if you do them well, you don’t need to do that many.

 I’ve talked to a lot of customers over there years.
 Here are 5 useful tips I’ve learned for doing this well – with a minimal amount of pain for you and the customer.

 1. Be Clear on What You Need to Learn